-A full definition of a general program is involved and takes us into an area, automata theory (ah-TOM-a-tah theory; automata is the plural of automaton (ah-TOM-a-tahn)), that we will not explore in this course for lack of time.
+A full definition of a general program is involved and takes us into an area, automata theory, that we will not explore in this course for lack of time.
 So let's settle for a less-than-rigorous defininition of a program.